 On the other hand, jewellery companies such as the diamond giant DeBeers have taken the front foot with the issue, attempting to create a clear distinction between the two products.
-DeBeers have release a budget friendly line of synthetic diamond jewellery named “Lightbox” which makes a clear statement that natural and lab grown diamonds do not belong in the same market.
+DeBeers have released a budget-friendly line of synthetic diamond jewellery named “Lightbox” which makes a clear statement that natural and lab-grown diamonds do not belong in the same market.

 Know the difference